perj/sebuild/docs/compiler-flags.md

 ### ldopts
 Used when running the linker.
 Can for example contain additional -L flags.
-Empty by default and can be set globally despite the name.
+Empty by default and must be set globally despite the name.

 ### analyzer_flags
 Used when running the static analyzer.
 Can't be overridden in Builddesc but